Skip to content

 Capture an area of a page

-Choose Capture area, the left option, and select the portion of your screen you want to capture.
+Choose Capture area, the left option, and then select the portion of your screen you want to capture.

 That should do it!